Calcutta Youth Choir: History

-9 April 2012, choir celebrated its 54th anniversary of Calcutta Youth Choir headed by Ruma Guha Thakurta.
+On 9 April 2012, the choir celebrated its 54th anniversary of Calcutta Youth Choir headed by Ruma Guha Thakurta.
 This was the last show Guha Thakurta was present and conducted the show.

-11 June 2013, choir celebrated its 55th anniversary of Calcutta Youth Choir.
+On 11 June 2013, the choir celebrated the 55th anniversary of the Calcutta Youth Choir.
 For the first time Ruma Guha Thakurta was not present in the Annual Show due to her deteriorating health condition.

-27 January 2013, the choir hosted a Dance and Music Festival held at the Uttarpara Jaikrishna Ground.
+On 27 January 2013, the choir hosted a Dance and Music Festival held at the Uttarpara Jaikrishna Ground.
 This event showcased the true culture of Bengali music accompanied with folk dance.

-5 May 2013, the choir performed a collection of patriotic songs at the Gitanjali Stadium.
+On 5 May 2013, the choir performed a collection of patriotic songs at the Gitanjali Stadium.

-23 January 2014, the choir made their next appearance at the Mother Teresa International Award Ceremony and performed various folk songs to keep the audience and dignitaries entertained.
+On 23 January 2014, the choir made their next appearance at the Mother Teresa International Award Ceremony and performed various folk songs to keep the audience and dignitaries entertained.

 In May 2014, they also performed hit numbers at Pete Seeger's Tribute Concert at the Tollygunge Club.

 On 4 July and 17 October 2014 the choir performed in St. James’ School and on both the occasions and performed their trademark folk and mass songs.

-8 January 2015, the choir performed at Bhantala High School and entertained the crowd with their enthralling music.
+On 8 January 2015, the choir performed at Bhantala High School and entertained the crowd with their enthralling music.

 On 12 September 2015, the Calcutta Youth choir performed at the Golden Jubilee Celebration of Naragole Raj College in Midnapur.

 In July 2016, the choir performed at Rabindra Sadan to celebrate the birth anniversary of D.L.
 Roy, Atul Prasad Sen and Rajani Ratan Sen.

 On 30 December 2016, the Calcutta Youth Choir performed in a Sangeet Anusthan held in the district of Hedua.

 The Calcutta Youth Choir has performed at the Bangla Sangeet Mela organised by the Govt. of West Bengal on several occasions:

 9 April 2013, the choir participated in the Bangla Sangeet Mela held at the Rabitirtha Hall in Newtown.

 In February 2014, 17 February 2015 and 18 December 2016 the choir yet again performed at the historic Bangla Sangeet Mela organised by the Govt. of West Bengal and held at Rabindra Sadan.

-19 July 2015, the choir performed to celebrate the birth anniversary of D.L.
+On 19 July 2015, the choir performed to celebrate the birth anniversary of D.L.
 Roy and Atul Prasad Sen at Rabindra Sadan.